 of fungus called a dermatophyte.
 Because of this, if

-the KOH test shows there is a fungus present, your doctor may assume that the
+the KOH test shows that there's a fungus present, your doctor may assume that the

-because one medicine may be more effective than another medicine against
+because one medicine may work better than another medicine against

 certain types of fungus, your doctor may want to do a fungal culture.

 remove a small piece of nail and look at it under a microscope (nail

 biopsy) if the KOH preparation and fungal culture do not show the

 presence of fungi but a fungal infection is still suspected.